 Thankfully, setting up an XML sitemap is easy if you have an SEO tool like AIOSEO.
-Here’s our detailed guide on how to do so.
+Here’s our detailed guide on creating XML sitemaps in WordPress.

 Duplicate content is any content on your website that’s exactly or nearly the same.
 This can be a common problem on e-commerce websites as some product pages can be almost identical.
 One of the best tools you can use to find duplicate content is Ahrefs.
 Head over to “Site Audit” and select the “Duplicate Content” option.
 This will show you all pages that are considered to be duplicate content.

 Once you’ve identified duplicate content on your site, you can canonicalize the affected URLs as you deem fit.

 45. Create/Optimize Your Robots.txt File

 A robots.txt file is a file that contains instructions that tell search engines which pages they can and can’t crawl.
 This ensures that search engines focus on pages that are important to you.
 It also prevents server overload and prevents crawl waste for large websites.

 Creating or optimizing your robots.txt file can easily be done using AIOSEO’s Robots.txt Editor.
 Simply head over to the “Tools” tab in AIOSEO and you’ll be taken to the robots.txt file editor.